solaranamnesis/ottohahn/DIE-METEORITE-(CHONDRITE)-UND-IHRE-ORGANISMEN/full-text-english.md

 In other ways I have also made an indulgence, such as in the demarcation of the main divisions themselves.

-Anyone who even superficially surveys the forms will soon find that they provide the actual history of development.
+Anyone who even superficially surveys the forms will soon find that they provide an actual history of development.
 All the transitions from the sponge to the coral, from the coral to the crinoid are present, so that it becomes doubtful if one should assign new species to these transitions.

-In such beginnings, mistakes are inevitable, so it is only a small demand asking to forgive them.
+In such beginnings, mistakes are inevitable, so it is only a small demand in asking to forgive them.
 Nor did I want to delay the publication of this work too long, and therefore have it just as it is now.

 ## Section 1